K. M. Peyton

-She has written more than fifty novels including the much loved "Flambards" series of stories about the Russell family which spanned the period before and after the First World War, for which she won both the 1969 Carnegie Medal from the Library Association and the 1970 Guardian Children's Fiction Prize, judged by a panel of British children's writers.
-In 1979 the Flambards trilogy was adapted by Yorkshire Television as a 13-part TV series, Flambards, starring Christine McKenna as the heroine Christina Parsons.
+Peyton wrote more than fifty novels in the including the Ruth Hollis series, the Pennington series, and the Flambards series, the latter about the Russell family which spanned the period before and after the First World War.
+For the Flambards series, Peyton won both the 1969 Carnegie Medal from the Library Association and the 1970 Guardian Children's Fiction Prize, judged by a panel of British children's writers.
+In 1979, the Flambards trilogy was adapted by Yorkshire Television as a 13-part TV series, Flambards, starring Christine McKenna as the heroine Christina Parsons.

-Biography
+Personal life and education

-Kathleen Herald was born in Birmingham, began writing when she was nine, and was first published when she was fifteen.
-She "never decided to become a writer ... [she] just was one."
-Growing up in London where she could not have a horse she was obsessed with them: all her early books are about girls who have ponies.
-After school, she went to Kingston Art School, then Manchester Art School.
-There she met another student, Mike Peyton, an ex-serviceman who had been a military artist and prisoner of war.
+Kathleen Wendy Herald Peyton was born on 2 August 1929 in Birmingham, England.
+Peyton began writing when she was nine-years-old and was first published when she was fifteen.
+Peyton has stated that she "never decided to become a writer...[she] just was one."
+Growing up in London, she could not own a horse, and instead developed an obsession with them—all her early books are about young girls who have ponies.
+In 1950, Peyton published her first novel Sabre, the Horse from the Sea, illustrated by British artist Lionel Edwards.

+Later, she attended Kingston Art School, and then Manchester Art School.
+It was there that she met another student, Mike Peyton, an ex-serviceman who had been a military artist and prisoner of war.
 He shared her love of walking in the Pennines.
-They married when she was twenty-one and went travelling around Europe.
+They married in 1950, and travelled around Europe.
+When they returned to Britain, Peyton completed a Teaching Diploma and taught for three years at Northampton High School.

+Career

-When they returned to Britain, Peyton completed a teaching diploma.
-However, after the birth of her second daughter, she turned to writing full-time: mostly boys' adventure stories that she sold as serials to The Scout, magazine of The Scout Association, and later published in full.
-She began writing as 'K. M. Peyton' at this time; 'M' represented her husband Mike who helped create the plots.
+As a secondary school teacher, Peyton started writing young boys' adventure stories and sold them as serials to The Scout, a magazine owned by The Scout Association.
+These stories were later published in full-length.
+During this time, she began writing under the name K.M.
+Peyton—the 'M' represented her husband Mike who helped create the plots of her stories.
+Peyton soon left her teaching career, in pursuit of becoming a full-time writer.

-The Peytons loved sailing, and her first books were on that subject; soon, however, she returned to her 'first love', horses, and began to write what became the Flambards series.
-When Peyton became involved with horse racing, she used those experiences as further inspiration for writing.
+After the birth of two her daughters, Peyton started writing fiction novels and returned to the topic of her "first love"—ponies, horses and equestrianism.
+These ideas are explored in the two book series: Flambards and Ruth Hollis.
+Later in life, Peyton became involved in horse racing and used her own personal experiences of owning horses as further inspiration for her writing.

-Fidra Books has reissued Fly-By-Night and its sequel, The Team (Ruth Hollis series).
-Oxford University Press, Usborne Publishing and David Fickling Books also publish her work.
+In association with the Oxford University Press, Peyton's novels were illustrated by artist Victor G. Ambrus in the late 1960s.
+Peyton was an artist herself and self-illustrated a few of her own novels as well.
+During the 1970s, her best-selling series Flambards was published in multiple languages, such as Italian, German, Finnish, and Swedish.

-Writers who cite K M Peyton as an influence include Linda Newbery, whose young adult novel The Damage Done (2001, Scholastic) is dedicated "to Kathleen Peyton, who made me want to try".
+Writers who cite K.M.
+Peyton as an influence include Linda Newbery, whose young adult novel The Damage Done (2001, Scholastic) is dedicated "to Kathleen Peyton, who made me want to try."

-Flambards was published in Italian, German, Finnish, and Swedish-language editions during the 1970s.
-WorldCat lists eight other languages of publication for her works in all.